gabuz0me/Demo_AoC_5/script/article_en.md

         self.radius = radius
 ```

 This example is a bit verbose.
 The keyword `class` says we're creating a new class, whose name comes after.
 The `__init__` method is in Python the special *method* that creates the actual object, and its parameters are what we have to give to construct the object.
 Basically, here what we are saying is that when we construct a circle, we have to say where it is located by giving it a `Point2D`, and a radius which is a real number, represented by `float`.
-Then we create the fields of our classes, without surprise the x and y coordinate for the point, and the center and radius for the circle.
+Then we create the fields of our classes, without surprise the x and y coordinates for the point, and the center and radius for the circle.
 Now we have a class, let's create real objects:

 ```python
 position = Point2D(4.5, -3.18)